Conflict management with your former partner: why it’s important

 – Ahmed, 38, divorced for two years and father of three children

 Protecting your children from conflict: tips

 If there’s conflict between you and your former partner, these tips can help you minimise the impact on your child:

-- If you need to have a difficult conversation, or you think things might get heated, do it somewhere your child can’t hear you.
-If talking face to face is likely to lead to conflict, send a text message or email.
+- If you need to have a difficult conversation, do it where your child can’t hear you.
+If talking face to face is likely to lead to conflict, send an email or write a letter.
 Stick to the facts, and avoid accusations and name-calling.

 - Speak or write to your former partner directly, rather than asking your child to be a messenger.
-If it’s hard to talk directly to your former partner, you could try using a shared journal that travels between your houses or an online calendar to share important information about your child.
+You could try sharing important information about your child by using a shared journal that travels between your homes, an online calendar, or an app like MyMob.